AppFair/appfair.github.io/index.md

 ### What is the `fairtool`?

-Fairtool is the name of the utility that is included with the `Fair` project which is used to validate a project, generate icons, and interact with the catalog.
+Fairtool is the name of the cross-platform command line interface tool that is included with the `Fair` project which is used to validate a project, generate icons, and interact with the catalog.
+The `fairtool` can be used on any platform that supports Swift 5.5, including Linux, macOS, and Windows.
-It can be run from any `/APP-ORG/App.git` fork from Terminal.app with the command:
+The tool can be run from any `/APP-ORG/App.git` fork from Terminal.app with the command:

 ```
 $ swift run fairtool help